anovio1/tambak/docs/DEVELOPER_GUIDE.md

 ## 2. Building the Project

-Phoenix Cache is primarily built using `maturin`.
+tambak Cache is primarily built using `maturin`.

 ### A. Local Development Build